edev/sira/README.md

 # Run one or more commands on managed nodes (as root).
 #
 # Note that these processes are created directly and are not interpreted by a shell, so shell
 # features like ~ and | will not work.
-You can always invoke a shell, if you need.
+You can always invoke a shell, if you need one.
 - command:
     - apt-get install -y qemu-system-x86
     - snap install core
     - sudo -u alice bash -c "mkdir -p ~/.ssh"

-# For more complex logic, run shell scripts in arbitrary languages and as arbitrary users.
+# For more complex logic, you can run shell scripts in arbitrary languages and as arbitrary users.
 - script:
     name: Install or update Rust
     user: alice

     # Note the "|" after contents.
 This enables block scalar syntax, which tells Sira to treat the
-    # shebang as part of contents and not as a YAML comment.
+    # shebang as part of the script and not as a YAML comment.
     contents: |
       #!/bin/bash